adhamu/learn-python/README.md

-# Learn Python
+# Learn Python 3
-A personal collection of scripts to learn how to use Python.
+A personal collection of scripts to learn how to use Python 3.